globant-ui/arialinter/README.md

 ```

 Options:
-* templates: if templates is <pre>true</pre> then a subset of the rules will be run.
+* templates: if templates is **true** then a subset of the rules will be run.
 This subset comprises those rules
 that can be checked against a static HTML template.
 Rules that require checking the correct event-handlers or any other
 dynamic condition wont be run.
-By contrast, if templates is <pre>false</> then all rules will be run
+By contrast, if templates is **false** then all rules will be run
 * levels: indicates which rules will be run according to the level they belong to.
 If you dont specify any level, it'' run for all the levels.

 ### Nodejs